jbripley/brazil/README.markdown

 3. Run `rake tmp:create`

 ## Requirements
-Brazil requires Ruby on Rails 2.2.2, mysql-ruby and sqlite3-ruby.
+Brazil requires Ruby on Rails 2.2.2 and Ruby DBI.
+Ruby DBI DBD drivers and their dependencies are required for any deploy database you want to use.

+Module sqlite3-ruby is required to use the default database configuration.

 Mongrel is recommended for local development and Phusion Passenger is recommended for production deployment.

 ## Running
 Brazil is a standard Ruby on Rails application.
 After following the installation steps, start it by running, for example, the server script: `./script/server`